 This course introduces students to some of the most influential philosophical and theological ideas of Western Civilization.
 We will examine questions of life's meaning, God's existence, the nature of art, faith, freedom and identity, as we gain an appreciation for the depth and profound nature of the central beliefs of the Christian Church.
 Year long service will be a part of this course.
-This course will be paired with Readings in Literature-H to allow for the time needed for service on Thursdays.
+This course is paired with Readings in Literature-H to allow for the time needed for service on Thursdays.

+A 3.5 cumulative GPA is strongly recommended for registration for Philosophy/Theology-Honors.
 Students are required to attend and participate in an overnight retreat.
 Approximate cost: \$120.00.
 Limited financial assistance is available to students who cannot otherwise afford to attend the retreat.
+Grade 12